 The bubbles on the water are worth venturing off the shore.
 That’s where you’ll find those deeper stacks of larger bubbles on turquoise ice.
 Here are a few tips on how to reduce the risks when you venture out on the ice.

 Ice thickness is probably the most obvious consideration.
-The Canadian Red Cross recommends at least 15 cm of ice when walking along or 20 cm when taking part in group activities.
+The recommendation is to have at least 10 cm of ice when walking along or 13 cm when taking part in group activities.

 On Abraham Lake, you can see how deep the ice is by looking at the cracks and ice bubbles.
 We find that people underestimate the thickness on a visual check, which is a good thing.
 We use an ice climbing screw as an easy way to get a visual and to confirm ice thickness on a day-to-day basis.
 From time to time we drill full holes to check the ice and we usually find that by mid-January the ice is over 60 cm thick in the areas we use for our tours.

 When walking on the ice, stick to clear ice which is the strongest.
 White ice is not as strong but is a great second choice.
 Grey ice on the other hand is the weakest and should be avoided.